Global chatbot market to reach $1.35 billion by the year 2025

 Shopsense is another retail technology startup that has launched Fify.
 It enables customers to discover products & make transactions with an easy-to-use chat tech interface.

-P.S here's a blog why chatbots are a fantastic marketing tool!
+P.S here's a blog on why chatbots are a fantastic marketing tool!

 Global chatbot market revenue